Presidency of Salvador Allende: Congressional resolutions

-Two days later, on 24 August 1973, Allende responded, point-by point to the accusations and, in turn, accused Congress of "facilitat[ing] the seditious intention of certain sectors" and promoting a coup or a civil war by "invoking the intervention of the Armed Forces and of Order against a democratically elected government".
-He pointed out that the declaration had failed to obtain the required two-thirds majority constitutionally required to bring an accusation against the president and argued that the legislature was trying to usurp the executive role.

-He wrote, "Chilean democracy is a conquest by all of the people.
-It is neither the work nor the gift of the exploiting classes, and it will be defended by those who, with sacrifices accumulated over generations, have imposed it...With a tranquil conscience...I sustain that never before has Chile had a more democratic government than that over which I have the honor to preside".
+Most of the accusations were about the Socialist Government disregarding the separation of powers, and arrogating legislative and judicial prerogatives to the executive branch of government.
+The resolution was later used by Pinochet a way to justify the coup, which occurred two weeks later.
+On 24 August 1973, Allende responded point-by point to the accusations.
+He accused the opposition of trying to incite a military coup by encouraging the armed forces to disobey civilian authorities.
+He said that Congress was "facilitat[ing] the seditious intention of certain sectors" and promoting a coup or a civil war by "invoking the intervention of the Armed Forces and of Order against a democratically elected government".
+He observed that the declaration had failed to obtain the required two-thirds majority constitutionally required to bring an accusation against the president and argued that the legislature was trying to usurp the executive role.
+He wrote that "Chilean democracy is a conquest by all of the people.
+It is neither the work nor the gift of the exploiting classes, and it will be defended by those who, with sacrifices accumulated over generations, have imposed it...With a tranquil conscience ...
+I sustain that never before has Chile had a more democratic government than that over which I have the honor to preside".
 He concluded by calling upon "the workers, all democrats and patriots" to join him in defense of the constitution and of the "revolutionary process".

 Final coup

 In early September 1973, Allende floated the idea of resolving the crisis with a referendum.
 However, the Chilean military seized the initiative of the Chamber of Deputies' 22 August Resolution (which had implored Allende's military removal) to oust Allende on 11 September 1973.
-As the Presidential Palace was surrounded and bombed, Allende committed suicide.
+As the Presidential Palace was surrounded and bombed, Allende died by suicide.